EdAlegrid/array-gpio/Readme.md

 let sw = r.in(11);
 let led = r.out(33);

-/* Pressing the sw button will turn on the led, releasing the sw button will turn off the led. */ sw.watch((state) => {
+/* Pressing the switch sw button will turn on the led, releasing the switch sw button will turn off the led. */

+sw.watch((state) => {
   if(state){
     led.on();